chloeekk/chloeekk.github.io/posts/create-sem-copy/index.md

 ## What is SEM Copy?

 SEM (Search Engine Marketing) copy is text content created specifically for online advertising, designed to attract user clicks and increase conversion rates.
-SEM copy must not only be eye-catching but also practical, capable of guiding potential users to take action, directly impacting ad performance and ROI. **For a more comprehensive understanding of the components of paid search advertising, refer to [ "Paid Search Advertising: An Introductory Guide"](https://chloevolution.com/zh-cn/posts/paid-search/)**.
+SEM copy must not only be eye-catching but also practical, capable of guiding potential users to take action, directly impacting ad performance and ROI.
+Understanding [paid search fundamentals](https://chloevolution.com/posts/paid-search/) helps contextualize effective copywriting strategies.

 ### Understanding the Components of SEM Ads: Three Main Elements